Illinois Compiled Statutes

 establishing the form and content of the disclaimer.
 The disclaimer shall:

 (1) State the name and address of the Life and Health

 Insurance Guaranty Association and of the Department.

-(2) Prominently warn the policy or contract holder
+(2) Prominently warn the policy owner, contract

 (5) Provide other information as directed by the